Non-archimedean tame topology and stably dominated types: Simple points

-\subsection{Simple points}
+\section{Simple points}

-For any definable set $X$, we have an embedding $X \to \std{X}$, taking a point $x$ to the definable type concentrating on $x$.
-The points of the image are said to be {\em simple}.

-\<{lem} Let $X$ be a definable subset of $\mathrm{VF}^n$. \<{enumerate} \item The set of simple points of $\std{X}$(which we identify with $X$) is a relatively definable dense subset of $\std{X}$.
-If $M$ is a model of $\ACVF$, then $X(M)$ is dense in $\std{X}(M)$. \item The induced topology on $X$ agrees with the valuation topology on $X$. \>{enumerate} \>{lem}
+Recall that for any definable set $V$, we have an embedding $V \to \std{V}$, taking a point $x$ to the definable type $\tp (x / \Uu)$ concentrating on $x$.
+The points of the image are said to be {\em simple}. \begin{lem} Let $X$ be a definable subset of $\mathrm{VF}^n$. \begin{enumerate} \item The set of simple points of $\std{X}$ \textup{(}which we identify with $X$\textup{)} is an iso-definable and relatively definable dense subset of $\std{X}$.
+If $M$ is a model of $\ACVF$, then $X(M)$ is dense in $\std{X}(M)$. \item The induced topology on $X$ agrees with the valuation topology on $X$. \end{enumerate} \end{lem}